-With hands-on end-to-end design skills, working both consultancy and in-house with some of the most recognised companies in the world, I've created superior customer experiences, generated sustainable business value and gained substantial experience in solving complex problems.
+With hands-on end-to-end design skills, working both in-house and consultancy with some of the most recognised companies in the world, I've created superior customer experiences, generated sustainable business value and gained substantial experience in solving complex problems.

 Companies and organisations I've worked with: Daimler AG, Samsung, Sephora, Huawei, REA Group, Domino's, flybuys, Uniting, SF-Express, The University of Sydney, Telstra, Lenovo, Danone Nutricia, Michael Hill Jeweller